 Digital marketing based on results gives our clients a measurable ROI

-Our pay-per-sale pricing model ensures that all digital marketing efforts are an investment for both the client and FunnelKake.
+Our pay-per-sale performance marketing model ensures that all digital marketing efforts are an investment for both the client and FunnelKake.
 We offer a flat monthly fee regardless of the workload with an additional fee per sale or qualified lead.
 This way, both of us are investing in the effort and expenses spent on your digital marketing strategy and execution.
 Whether it’s advertising, content development, social media marketing, email marketing, or more, both FunnelKake and our client benefit from the investment when it produces sales and/or qualified leads.
 If our marketing efforts don’t produce the results you want, you don’t have to continue investing.
 This pricing model provides our clients with transparency that makes measuring their ROI easy.

 FunnelKake’s Integrated Sales Funnel saves you time and frustration